 - Liquid based cytology: This is a way of preparing cervical samples for examinations in the laboratory.
 It is similar to Pap smear, as a device named spatula is used to brush off the cell from the neck of the womb.

 - Hybrid Capture II test: This is a DNA-based test that provides information about various types of HPV virus.
 It also determines if cervical cancer treatment is required or not.

 - Colposcopy: This process uses a light and low-powered microscope to take a clear and bigger look at the cervix to determine any abnormality.

 - Loop Electrosurgical Excision Procedure (LEEP): In this process, an electrode is put inside the cervix to remove abnormal cells from the cervix and endocervical canal.

 - Magnetic Resource Imaging (MRI): This test uses magnetism to get pictures of the organs.
-This process is painless, harmless and very good at imaging the tissues of pelvis where cancer resides.
+This process is painless, harmless and very good at imaging the tissues of the pelvis where cancer resides.

 - Computerized Tomography (CT) scan: This process involves the use of X-rays that gives cross-sectional pictures of different organs and other structures, including any tumours in the body.

-- Positron Emission Tomography (PET) scan: This test is used to check whether the cancer has spread to other parts of the body.
+- Positron Emission Tomography (PET) scan: This test is used to check whether cancer has spread to other parts of the body.

 Cervical Cancer Treatment Procedures in India